“Your call may be recorded for monitoring and training purposes”

 However, all the conduct permitted under the Lawful Business Regulations set out above is only expressly permitted solely for the purpose of monitoring or recording a communication which is "relevant to the business".
 Furthermore, the business must also have made "all reasonable efforts" to inform every person involved that this may take place.

-In addition, the DPA is likely to be applicable if the content of a call is recorded, as the information disclosed during a call is likely to contain personal data such as name and address information.
+In addition, the data protection act is likely to be applicable if the content of a call is recorded, as the information disclosed during a call is likely to contain personal data such as name and address information.
 Accordingly, processing that recorded information will be subject to the requirements of the DPA.

 The first principle of the DPA requires that personal data is processed fairly and lawfully, which includes informing the caller (at the point at which data is collected) that the data is being recorded, and having legitimate grounds for collecting and processing the data, for example, by obtaining consent from the caller.